tteofili/samplett/wsrv/README.txt

 The resources are served by repositories (ResourceRepository interface).
 This is because ideally resources could be not only on file system, but also on the web, on JCR repositories, etc.

-The server can be started launching the following command: java -cp wsrv-0.0.1-SNAPSHOT.jar com.github.wsrv.nio.WebServerRunner $numOfThreads $repositoryType $repositoryRootNode
+After running a 'mvn clean install' the server can be started launching the following script (generated with Application Assembler Maven Plugin):
+  Linux: sh target/appassembler/bin/wsrv $numOfThreads $repositoryType $repositoryRootNode
+  Windows: target/appassembler/bin/wsrv.bat $numOfThreads $repositoryType $repositoryRootNode
 where:
   - $numOfThreads is the number of threads that should be used to handle client connections
   - $repositoryType is the type of repository which is laying behind the webserver (available options are : fs or url)
   - $repositoryRootNode is the rootNode from which the specified repository has to 'start' looking for resources

-example for 'fs' repository based server: java -cp wsrv-0.0.1-SNAPSHOT.jar com.github.wsrv.nio.WebServerRunner 100 fs .
+example for 'fs' repository based server: sh target/appassembler/bin/wsrv 100 fs .

-example for 'url' repository based server java -cp wsrv-0.0.1-SNAPSHOT.jar com.github.wsrv.nio.WebServerRunner 100 url http://people.apache.org/~tommaso
-note that, if the root is an HTTP resource, then the server will work like a proxy
+example for 'url' repository based server sh target/appassembler/bin/wsrv 100 url http://people.apache.org/~tommaso note that, if the root is an HTTP resource, then the server will work like a proxy

 then try the http://localhost:8080 url in your browser to see the results

+A FindBugs reports and API javadoc pages can be obtained running the 'mvn site' command.